 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Physician/Practitioner services, including doctor's office visits (continued) \$35 copay per visit 50% coinsurance Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment Certain telehealth services, including: PCP visits, Specialist visits, Outpatient Rehabilitation Services (Physical Therapy, Occupational Therapy, Speech Therapy), Outpatient Mental Health, and Psychiatric Care.
-Telehealth services are provided at the same cost share as in the office or health care setting.
-Please see the appropriate sections of the Not covered o You have the option of getting these services through an inperson visit or by telehealth.
+You have the option of getting these services through an inperson visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use an in-network provider who offers the service by telehealth.
-Benefits chart for benefit rules, limits and cost sharing. o These services are provided through phone and/or video.
+These services are provided through phone and/or video.
 Some services may require video.
 Please coordinate with your provider for these services.
-Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home
+Telehealth services are provided at the same cost share as in the office or health care setting.
+Please see the appropriate sections of the Benefits chart for benefit rules, limits and cost sharing.
+Not covered Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home

-Servic es that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Physic cian/Practitioner services, ling doctor's office visits Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services o Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if : o You're not a new patient and o The check-in isn't related to an office visit in the past 7 days and o The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment
+Sorvice ens that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network ces that are covered for you cian/Practitioner services, III-Network Out-or-Network ling doctor's office visits (conti • Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services o Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if : o You're not a new patient and o The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment